-- Take day to day responsibilities for online safety issues and has a lead role in establishing and reviewing the school online safety procedures. - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Provide advice and training for staff - Liaise with school technical staff - Compile reports of online safety incidents and creates a log of incidents to inform future online safety developments and report to SLT - Meet regularly with the Link Governor to discuss issues, review incident logs and filter logs. - The Computing Lead elects and supports pupil Digital Leaders to support in the leading of technology and computing.
+- Take day to day responsibilities for online safety issues and has a lead role in establishing and reviewing the school online safety procedures. - Ensure all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - Provide advice and training for staff - Liaise with school technical staff - Use reports of online safety incidents to inform future online safety developments and report to SLT - Meet with governors (when necessary) to discuss issues, review incident logs and filter logs. - The Computing Lead elects and supports pupil Digital Leaders to support in the leading of technology and computing.